This site supports a subset of the UK Government's access keys standard, as follows:

 - Our aim is to meet all priority 1 requirements of the W3C Web Content Accessibility Guidelines 2.0 (WCAG 2.0).
 Meeting this standard is commonly known as Level A compliance as interpreted by the Web Team.
 This is always a judgement call as not all accessibility features can be measured.

 - The website validates as xHTML 1.0 Transitional apart from when we use more modern tags than the validator supports, for example to integrate social media feeds and allow for sharing across social media networks.

 - All pages on this website use structured semantic markup.
 H1 tags are used for main titles, H2 tags for subtitles.

 This website uses Cascading Stylesheets to seperate structure from presentation.
 If your browser does not support stylesheets, content is still available.

-The above steps are sufficient to adjust text size for the majority of cases.
 Where it is not, you can find further help on the My Web My Way website.

 This website does not rely on images and where used, a text alternative is provided.

 This website has been fully tested in Internet Explorer 8+, Firefox, Safari, Chrome and Opera.
 It has also been tested on various mobile and tablet devices.

 - W3 accessibility guidelines explains the reasons behind each guideline